Table of contents

 Image .csv .xlsComparison of latest data

-Figure 9 shows headline LFS and WFJ data and two further series adjusted to take into account the measurable factors causing differences between LFS jobs and WFJ (as published in March 2020).
-Over the latest comparable three-month periods, the published LFS series shows a quarterly increase of 216,000 jobs (0.6%) and the published WFJ series shows an increase of 67,000 jobs (0.2%).
-On an annual basis, the LFS series shows an increase of 301,000 jobs (0.9%) and the WFJ series shows an increase of 541,000 jobs (1.5%).
-Once accounting for the measurable factors, the adjusted LFS estimate of total UK jobs is lower than the adjusted WFJ estimate by 1.046 million (3.0% of the LFS total).
+Figure 9 shows headline WFJ data, LFS jobs data (main jobs plus second jobs) and two further series adjusted to take into account the measurable factors causing differences between LFS jobs and WFJ (as published in November 2021).
+Over the latest comparable three-month periods, the published LFS series shows a quarterly increase of 205,000 jobs (0.6%) and the published WFJ series shows an increase of 293,000 jobs (0.9%).
+Once accounting for the measurable factors, the adjusted LFS estimate of total UK jobs is lower than the adjusted WFJ estimate by 621,000 (1.8% of the LFS total).

 BRES is an annual survey of around 85,000 businesses.
 It provides employee and employment estimates at detailed geographic and industrial levels.
-BRES is the primary source for employee estimates at a detailed regional and industrial level.
+BRES is the primary source for employee estimates at a detailed workplace regional and industrial level.
 Timelier, less detailed, employment estimates are available in WFJ.
-WFJ benchmarks the private sector employee component to the BRES private sector employee estimates on an annual basis.
-The private sector employee component of WFJ is not publicly available, therefore it is not possible to reconcile the WFJ and BRES totals that are published.

 Summary

 WFJ is the preferred source of jobs broken down by region of workplace and industry when considering all jobs in a timely manner.
-BRES should be used where more detailed analysis of region and/or industry is required or where less timely data for employees are of interest.
+BRES should be used where more detailed analysis of region of workplace and/or industry is required or where less timely data for employees is of interest.

 Both WFJ and BRES industry data are recommended in preference to industry data from household surveys, such as the Annual Population Survey (APS) and LFS, where the industry information would be obtained from the survey respondent rather than the business.
-However, LFS and APS are useful when looking at more detailed breakdowns not available from the WFJ and BRES business surveys, such as analysis of hours worked or redundancies by industry.
+However, LFS and APS are useful when looking at more detailed breakdowns not available from the WFJ and BRES business surveys, such as analysis by occupation.

 Back to table of contents6.
 Public sector employment